Cariera-in-IT/vanila-js-scss-seed-project/README.md

 # vanilla-js-scss-seed-project

 ***WARNING***: this is a work in progress, for now.
-We are planning to update dependencies to remove the security warning above.
+We are planning to update some dependencies and improve some static files in the near future.
+Suggestions are welcome!

 ## Why does this project repository exist?